oneapi-src/oneDPL/examples/dot_product/README.md

     $ make
 ```

-2. Run the program:
+3. Run the program:
 ```
     $ make run
 ```

-3. Clean the program using:
+4. Clean the program using:
 ```
     $ make clean
 ```

-## Running the Sample
+## Running the Program
 ### Example of Output

 ```